JLiuing/GenMorw/README.md

  - PharmacoGx ( = 3.2.0)
  - igraph ( = 2.0.3)
  ### 1. Prioritization of predicted individual patient and cancer cohort driver gene
 Once the environment is properly configured, users need to input various cancer data types to complete the prediction of driver genes.
-GenMorw accepts inputs in the format used by [XenaBrowser](https://xenabrowser.net/datapages/) for GDC TCGA data.
+GenMorw accepts inputs in the format used by [XenaBrowser](https://xenabrowser.net/datapages/) for GDC TCGA data or our compiled [input](https://doi.org/10.57760/sciencedb.09354) .
 Specifically, it requires gene-level Copy Number Variants (CNV), DNA methylation data, MuTect2 Variant Aggregation for somatic mutations, gene expression data (FPKM), and miRNA expression data.
 Data should be organized in the directory structure `Cancer Data/GDC_[cancer]/...` and stored within the `Cancer Data` folder for processing.
 The storage directory for breast invasive carcinoma (BRCA) is as follows:

     -Cancer Data
 	    -GDC_BRCA